- Palantic AS101 YOKE Diving Dive Regulator and Octopus Combo

 - ✅ Top 5: Best Scuba Regulator For The Money 2021 [Tested & Reviewed]

 - High quality regulator first stage and second stage with 27″ hose

 - High performance over-balanced first stage provides progressively greater intermediate pressure

 - PartNumber: SCR-01-YOKE-AJ-OC

 - Model: SCR-01-YOKE-AJ-OC

-So what are, in my opinion, the first pieces of dive gear you have to buy.
+So what are, in my opinion, the 5 must have pieces of dive gear you have to buy!

 Let’s start with the first and most important, a great mask, I’m not saying that you have to buy the most expensive mask on the planet.
 A great mask is the one that fits on your face perfectly.
 If you have more than one mask that fits, I always suggest to buy the one with the softer silicone skirt and always buy masks with tempered glass lenses.
 Sometimes you can also choose between black and clear silicone masks.